telerik/blazor-docs/components/button/overview.md

 # Button Overview

-This article provides information about the Button component and its core features.
+This article provides information about the <a href="https://www.telerik.com/blazor-ui/buttons" target="_blank">Blazor Button component</a> and its core features.

 The Button component provides styling according to the [chosen theme]({%slug general-information/themes%}), click [event]({%slug button-events%}) and [icons]({%slug button-icons%}).
 You can also disable the button and set its [type]({%slug button-type%}).